minchaminder/gmail-spam-emoji-filter/README.md

 ## Script Details

-- `deleteSpamEmailsWithEncodedEmojisInSender`: Moves the matching emails to trash.
+- `moveToTrashSpamEmailsWithEncodedEmojisInSender`: Moves the matching emails to trash.
-- `permanentlyDeleteSpamEmailsWithEncodedEmojisInSender`: Permanently deletes the matching emails.
+- `permanentlyDeleteSpamEmailsWithEncodedEmojisInSender`: Moves the matching emails to trash and then permanently deletes them by targeting their specific IDs using the Gmail API.
+- `deleteEmailsInTrash`: Uses the Gmail API to permanently delete specific emails from the trash.
-- `extractSenderName`: Extracts the sender name from the raw email content.
+- `extractSenderName`: Extracts the sender name from raw email content.
 - `containsEncodedEmoji`: Checks if the sender name contains any encoded emoji sequences.
 - `testExtractAndLogSenderNamesWithEncodedEmojis`: Logs sender names for verification.